Health, Safety, and Security

 A well-rounded program (with an emphasis on the “well”)

 Our teachers and staff undergo extensive training on health and safety practices, including pandemic-response protocols, so you can rest assured your child is in good hands.
-We work closely with our expert medical partners, including Pediatric Disaster Preparedness Doctors, and we follow CDC guidelines on evolving safety protocols.

 From first aid training for emergency situations to sanitation and maintaining a clean and healthy environment, we set our programs up to be happy and healthy places where kids can thrive.
 While scraped knees are a part of growing up, you can have confidence that your child is cared for in a secure, nurturing environment every day.